Python Tkinter ToDo List

 • geometry manager used is pack()

-• fill=BOTH this will fill the blank space in both the directions that are x and y
+• fill=BOTH this will fill the blank space in both directions, x and y

 lb = Listbox(